aneesh662/Patient-Record-Data-Analysis/README.md

 ## Conclusion:
 This project demonstrates my ability to handle large datasets, conduct in-depth analyses, and create dynamic, user-friendly dashboards using a combination of Python, Power BI, DAX, and Excel.
 The dashboard not only provides critical insights for healthcare management but also enables data-driven decision-making at multiple levels.

-## GitHub Repository:
-You can view the project and explore the code here: [GitHub Repository Link] (Note: Add your actual GitHub repository link)

-## Portfolio:
-Check out my portfolio for more projects like this: [Portfolio Link] (Note: Add your portfolio link)